-This vegan vegetable paella recipe relies on saffron and smoked paprika for the flavor.
+In addition to the floral sweetness of saffron, this vegan olive and artichoke paella recipe uses smoked paprika and lots of garlic.
 Instead of using Bomba rice, this recipe uses sushi rice (or Calrose rice).
 It works magically.

 A few things…